Compiled by the Road Trip Alberta team

 Nothing beats the crunch of snow under your feet while trekking on the epitome of Canadian transportation – snowshoes.
 Journey above the treeline at Sunshine Village Ski Resort via gondola and chairlift and enjoy crisp powder and a guided tour gives you a true backcountry snowshoe experience complete with 360 views of Mt.
 Assiniboine.

-Skate or Canoe in a Postcard (Lake Louise)
+Skate on or Canoe in a Postcard (Lake Louise)

-With stunning blue waters and surrounding snow-capped peaks, it is easy why Lake Louise is one of the world’s most photographed glacial lakes.
+With stunning blue waters and surrounding snow-capped peaks, it is easy why Lake Louise is one of the world’s most photographed glacial lakes and one of the greatest natural wonders in Alberta.
 Step onto the lake in either winter with your ice skates or when it’s thawed for a gentle canoe or kayak ride and get your own picturesque snapshot.

 Go by Dog Sled (Canmore)